allisonamber/AbelmoschusEsculentus/README.md

        region="316,269,2412,2171">

 ## Follow the Food
 Allie Par.
-3: Follow the slave trade across the <span data-mouseover-map-flyto=16.362,-1.538"> Atlantic</span> and venture into the Antebellum south. <span data-mouseover-map-flyto="30.0364,-90.4134"> Louisiana</span> is the hot spot.
+3: Follow the slave trade across the <span data-mouseover-map-flyto=16.362,-1.538"> Atlantic</span> and venture into the Antebellum south. <span data-mouseover-map-flyto="30.0364,-90.4134"> Louisiana</span> is the hot spot for the southern cooking style I'll be focusing on.
 <param ve-map
 	center="30.96, -91.401"
 	zoom="5"